First time visit the ARTb series online?

 If you’re already familiar with our activities and books then feel free to skip this tutorial and proceed to the SHOP tab in the menu where books can be searched by instruction set, series, age, and title.
 Check out the Blog/Events tab for information on upcoming conventions and locations where we can be found in person.
 And please take a moment to like our facebook page, instagram, and or twitter feed.

-ARTb is an extensive set of exercises and activity books designed to help develop executive functioning and creativity in children and adults alike.
-The design theory behind how each activity is created intentionally incorporates the broadest spectrum of abilities while concentrating on sparking creative confidence and self-efficacy.
+ARTb is an extensive set of exercises and activity books designed to help develop executive functioning, a host of fine motor related skills and creativity in children and adults.
+The design theory behind each activity intentionally focuses on building creative confidence and self-efficacy in the student.

 TUTORIAL FOR PARENTS:

 ARTb can be introduced to children as young as two effectively.
 That being said, we realize that many parents haven’t any history in coaching or teaching young children in a formal manner and therefore might like some tips and tricks to guiding your child into the practice.

 For this reason we have developed an introductory .PDF with sample exercises and scripts to set your process and expectations by:

 DOWNLOAD the START-HERE .PDF FOR PARENTS HERE

 Activities in this tutorial focus on the first skills: Tearing and Crumpling.
 Why do this activity, you ask?